rkulskis/puppy_vim/README.md

 the roxterm metadata version of the theme and imported it through roxterm preferences.
 Also, there was a weird scancode that kept popping up upon using vim, but this is a result of [vim keyprotocol mappings](https://vimhelp.org/options.txt.html#%27keyprotocol%27) with xterm.
 The first two lines of the `.vimrc` fix this.

+I just decided I wanted to work directly on the VM instead of using a git push script and pulling onto my puppy VM each time, so that's the reason for going the hoops and whatnot to get vim on puppy.

 # Setup Steps

 ---VIM CONFIG---